oob-dock/oob-documentation/eng/deploy/terraform/readme.md

 certificates.
 This variable should follow the following structure: `<certificateIdentifier>|<waitTime>`.
 You can specify multiple certificates by separating them with a semicolon (`;`), for example: `<certificateIdentifier>|<waitTime>;<certificateIdentifier2>|<waitTime2>`.
+This configuration takes precedence over the `ocsp_server_request_ms_timeout` variable.
+Therefore, if a certificate has this setting defined, this timeout will be used instead of the one specified in the `ocsp_server_request_ms_timeout` variable.

 Field Completion Instructions: